Is the hot tub open?

 - If you cancel your booking more than 60 days before your expected arrival date, we'll provide a full refund less a $145 + hst administration fee

-- COVID: If Ontario is under a stay-at-home order or in the Grey/lockdown zone when yer getaway arrives, we’ve still got some flexibility.
+- COVID: If Ontario is under a stay-at-home order or in lockdown when yer getaway arrives, we’ve still got some flexibility.
 While funds are also non-refundable, we’re able to shift ya to a later getaway 'round the same rate or you can hang onto a credit for whenever we're given the go-ahead again and yer feeling comfy having a well-deserved getaway, sweeeeet.

 Annnnnnnd, if you do have the chance to book directly with us again in the future, we'll put any administration fee towards your next getaway, easy peasy.
 Life is bigger™ with friendly cancellation policies :)